If you are in immediate danger, call 911.

 We take your safety and security very seriously and do our best to ensure that all client information is protected.
 However, the digital world creates safety risks for everyone.
 Computer use can be monitored and hacked, people with access to passwords and synced devices may check your email, and it is often impossible to clear all data related to computer use.

 If you are concerned about digital safety, please use a safe computer such as a public terminal at a library or a computer at a community organization and ensure that your passwords are secure.
-If you have concerns about using your email, please phone us or use the safe form on our website.
+If you have concerns about using your email, please phone us or use the safe contact form on our website.
 Please do not use our “Request Help” form as this will send a confirmation message to your email account.

 Who Rise Can Help